QubesOS/qubes-doc/user/how-to-guides/how-to-install-software.md

 ### Installing Snap Packages

 Snap packages do not use the normal update channels for Debian and Fedora (apt and dnf) and are often installed as the user rather than as root.
-To support these in an AppVM you need to take the following steps:
+To support these in an app qube you need to take the following steps:

 1. In the **template** you must install `snapd` and `qubes-snapd-helper`.
 Open a terminal in the template and run: